 Forewarning: Reading this article may make you feel very itchy!

 What Does It Mean When Your Tattoo Itches?
 Is it normal?

 During the healing process, itching is completely normal and happens to almost everybody to some extent.
-Some people only get very mild itching once in a while whereas others get extremely intense itching that won’t go away for long periods of time (If you're one of these people, we'll discuss ways to help relieve tattoo itching below).
+Some people only get very mild irritation once in a while, whereas others get extremely intense sensations that won’t go away for long periods of time.
+If you're one of these people, we'll discuss ways to help you relieve tattoo itching - don't worry.

 Why Do Tattoos Itch - What Is Causing My Itchy Tattoo?

 After the first 6-7 days, your tattoo is going to have completely scabbed over and will begin to shed its scabs and dead skin; this is normally when the itching starts.

 - Tickly Peeling Skin - This is the most likely reason for your horrid itch.
-As the skin peels it will partially come away from the already very sensitive skin, rubbing and tickling the skin as the loose parts move around.
+As the skin peels, it will partially come away from the already very sensitive skin, rubbing and tickling the surrounding area as the loose parts move around.

 - Regrowth of Shaven Hairs - Every area of skin that is likely to be inked in a session will be shaved by the artist before the tattooing starts.
 This is to prevent the tattoo needles from getting caught in any hair that may be growing over the area.